This post was updated in August 2019

 Where to Stay

-Next time, I will stay in the same area as the train station, Cannaregio, away from the crowds of San Marco district.
+Next time, I will find accommodation in the same area as the train station, Cannaregio, away from the crowds of San Marco district.

 If you must see St Mark’s Basilica and the Doge’s Palace, and you should, then I would suggest pre-purchasing tickets to allow you to skip the line and streamline your time.
 The last time I was in Venice the lines were extremely long.

 Traffic is forbidden in Venice.
 You’ll see workman in boats on the canals with tools and building materials.
 It’s a different way of life and one that makes Venice stand out.
 It is beautiful, mystical and unique.